 Shortly after that, Fr Anthony Pluth was ordained to the Priesthood and assigned as pastor, a position he held until 1986.
 From 1975 until 1984, the community utilized space within a hall of Our Lady of Perpetual Help Church, Maple Shade, NJ.
 In 1984, it purchased its first building - the former site of the Medford Assembly of God.
 Finally, in 2004, construction on its current structure was completed.

 The building was designed by Fr.
 Alexis Vinogradov and the iconography on its iconostasis was done by Dmitry Shkolnik.

 The parish membership of approximately 100 adults is represented by many different backgrounds: Arabic, Carpatho-Russian, Greek, Russian, Serbian, and Ukrainian, as well as many converts to the Orthodox Faith.
 As such, it draws people from nearly an hour radius of its location in southern New Jersey (outside of Philadelphia).

 The parish prepares monthly meals for a local soup kitchen (The Community Luncheon) and donates to other local and national church causes as the need arises.

 Fr.
-John Shimchick has served as the church's pastor since 1986.
-Since that time the parish has continued to develop and be challenged by the gift of the Orthodox Faith.
-It has sought to develop ways, both educational w for this Faith to shape its own community life and to be shared with the greater community.
+John Shimchick has served as the church’s pastor since 1986.
+Since that time the parish has continued to develop and grow within the gift of the Orthodox faith.
+It has sought and continues to seek ways (whether educational, spiritual or social) for this faith to shape its own community life as well as share it with the greater Medford community.

 The parish celebrated its 40th Anniversary in 2013.
 Special commemorative reflections are available on the "Video" sidebar.
 Please review the other sidebar buttons for more information about our community, for tours of our church and iconography, and for liturgical recordings and materials from our choir.
 Copies of our monthly newsletter, Crossroads, is also available.